 Suppliers maintaining active registrations with Team Georgia MarketplaceTM may take advantage of certain premium services offered by SPD, such as automatic email notification of new contract opportunities posted by state entities.
 To take advantage of the automatic email notification feature, the registered supplier must select one or more item codes from the National Institute of Governmental Purchasing Commodity/Services Code (NIGP CodeTM) which best reflect the types of goods and/or services offered by the supplier.
 The selected codes operate as a filter in that only notices of procurement opportunities which contain one or more of the selected codes will be emailed to the supplier.
+Email notification is not guaranteed and may be impacted by other factors, such as spam blocker, system performance, employee turnover, etc. Therefore, all suppliers are encouraged to frequently monitor the GPR for announcements.
 In the event a supplier elects not to use the automatic email notification feature, the supplier may view solicitations by accessing the GPR.

-SPD and state entities may elect to utilize the contact information contained within Team Georgia MarketplaceTM to send important information to suppliers.
+SPD and state entities may elect to utilize the contact information contained within Team Georgia Marketplace[TM] to send important information to suppliers.
 Please note that the registration system is "supplier maintained".
 In other words, each registered supplier is responsible for updating and maintaining key company, contact and product/service information in the system.